 Choosing to have a caesarean section

 If you are thinking about choosing to have a caesarean section when there is not a ‘medical’ reason to do so please talk to your midwife who will be able to arrange appointments for you to talk with other health professionals.
 Your doctor and midwife will be able to explain the risks and the benefits of a caesarean section compared with a vaginal birth.
 They will ensure you have the right support and information to help you choose the right birth for you and your family.

 When the time comes, you are unlikely to mistake the signs of labour.
 If you are in any doubt, please contact the 24/7 advice line Call a Midwife on 0300 123 5473 who will be able to advise you.
 Strong, regular contractions and a ‘show’ (when the plug of mucus from your cervix comes away) are the main signs that labour is starting.
 Your water breaking, backache and an urge to go to the toilet, which is caused by your baby’s head pressing on your bowel, are other signs to look out for.

-If you think that you are in labour call the 24 hour pregnancy advice line 03001 235 473 to speak to a midwife.
+If you think that you are in labour or are worried and would like advice call the 24/7 advice line Call a Midwife on 0300 123 5473.
 Please contact us before coming in, so that we can ensure a room is ready for your arrival.